yashraj24october/Version-controlling-Made-Easy-in-git-and-Github/Steps-to-Work-with a-New-Branch-on-a-project.md

 that you've fixed the conflicts and are ready to continue the merge process. so, again you need to add your changed files/directories using : git add

+### Confirming merge
+After merging your branch to main/anyBranch, to confirm your merge, we can do:
+* git log --oneline
+This will show you the commit history with a merge commit

+### After merge your branch on local main, Ensure Your Local main is Up-to-Date

+ Now,
+ To reflect the changes on GitHub (remote repository), you need to push the merged main branch, using:
+ * git push origin main

+Now,
+Check the remote repository
+* Go to your repository on GitHub and check the main branch to see if the changes from yourNewBranch have been integrated.

+key point: first you merge your branch with main on local, then push the merged main to remote

 ### Best Practices
 * Use meaningful branch names (e.g., feature/login-functionality, bugfix/issue-123).
 * Keep your branch up-to-date with the main branch to minimize merge conflicts.